toa-io/toa/extensions/telemetry/readme.md

     severity@production: info
 ```

-Logs configuration can be overridden for specific components.
+Logs configuration can be overridden for specific components or namespaces.

 ```yaml
 # context.toa.yaml